foucar/CASS/README.md

 - **getPostprocessorIds:**
   This returns a list of all those Processors that are not marked as hidden.
 - **clearHistogram:**
-  This command will clear all the histograms of the Processor provided to this function.
+  This command will clear all the results of the Processor provided to this function.
 - **controlDarkcal:**
   This broadcasts the received command to all Processors.
 Unlike the next